List of modern great powers: Japan (1868–1945)

 The Empire of Japan in 1942.
 The empire until 1905 is in dark green, acquisitions until 1930 are in lighter green, and occupied/conceded territories are in the lightest green.

 The Empire of Japan, officially the Empire of Great Japan or simply Great Japan (Dai Nippon), was an empire that existed from the Meiji Restoration on 3 January 1868 to the enactment of the post-World War II Constitution of Japan on 3 May 1947.

 Imperial Japan's rapid industrialization and militarization under the slogan Fukoku kyōhei (富国強兵, "Enrich the Country, Strengthen the Armed Forces") led to its emergence as a great power, eventually culminating in its shock victory in the Russo-Japanese War, the first time an Asian country had soundly defeated a relatively modern European great power.
-This resulted in a further rise of nationalism in Japan, and its recognition by other nations as a rising power.

-In August 1914, former President of the United States William Howard Taft listed Japan and his country as the only two great powers uninvolved in World War I. After its military victories against China (First Sino-Japanese War, and the later invasion of Manchuria) and Russia, the Japanese Empire was considered to be one of the major powers worldwide.
+This resulted in a further rise in nationalism in Japan and in its recognition by other nations as a rising power.
+After its military victories against China (First Sino-Japanese War, and the later invasion of Manchuria), the Japanese Empire was considered the preeminent power in Asia.
+In August 1914, former president of the United States William Howard Taft listed Japan and his country as the only two great powers uninvolved in World War I.

 Its eventual membership in the Axis alliance, and the conquest of a large part of the Asia-Pacific region, allowed Japan to control much-needed resources for its further development.
-The maximum extent of the empire was gained during the Second World War, when Japan conquered many Asian and Pacific countries (see Greater East Asian Co-Prosperity Sphere).
+The empire reached its maximum extent during the Second World War, when Japan conquered many Asian and Pacific countries (see Greater East Asian Co-Prosperity Sphere).
 At the height of its power in 1942, the Japanese Empire ruled over a geographic area spanning km2 to km2.
 This made it the 12th or 11th largest empire in history.

 After suffering many defeats and the atomic bombings of Hiroshima and Nagasaki, however, the Empire of Japan surrendered to the Allies on 2 September 1945.
 A period of occupation by the Allies followed the surrender, and a new constitution was created with American involvement.
 The constitution came into force on 3 May 1947, officially dissolving the Empire.
-American occupation and reconstruction of the country continued well into the 1950s, eventually forming the current nation-state whose title is simply that ("the nation of Japan" Nippon-koku) or just "Japan".
+American occupation and reconstruction of the country continued well into the 1950s, eventually forming the current nation-state whose title is simply that (formally "Nippon-koku", the State of Japan, or simply Japan in English).